rayaman/multi/README.md

 ```

 # Using multi:newSystemThreadedQueue()
-Quick Note: queues shared across multiple objects will be pulling from the same "queue" keep this in mind when coding!
-Also the queue respects direction a push on the thread side cannot be popped on the thread side...
-Same goes for the mainthread!</br>
+Quick Note: queues shared across multiple objects will be pulling from the same "queue" keep this in mind when coding! ~~Also the queue respects direction a push on the thread side cannot be popped on the thread side...
+Same goes for the mainthread!</br>~~ Turns out i was wrong about this...
 ```lua
 -- in love2d, this file will be in the same example folder as before, but is named main2.lua require("core.Library")